solomonchidera/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 # SQL is a programming
-it is a programming language 🎤
+it is a programming language 🎤/also a query language